-- Most respondents were generally happy with the operation and appearance of the system. - More than 70 % of the respondents agreed to the "polluter pays" principle. - Only 13 % rejected this idea and another 13 % were undecided.
+- Most respondents were generally happy with the operation and appearance of the system. - More than 70 % of the respondents agreed to the "polluter pays" principle.

 Figure 7: Example for a waste lock with identification system at Wohnungs-genossenschaft "Elbtal" Heidenau, Germany (photo: S. Guerrero Mer-cado)